Random rotor walks and i.i.d. sandpiles on Sierpinski graphs: Stabilization of i.i.d. sandpiles

 \textbf{Questions on rotor walks.} While in this work we have proven the recurrence of rotor walks with random initial configuration of rotors, it is interesting to understand "how recurrent" these walks are, when compared to simple random walks on $\SG$.
 If we denote by $\mathsf{G}^{\mathsf{SRW}}(x,y)$ (respectively $\mathsf{G}^{\mathsf{URW}}(x,y)$) the expected number of visits to $y$ of a simple random walk (respectively of a uniform rotor walk) starting at $x$, what can we say about the limit $\lim_{n\to\infty}\frac{\mathsf{G}^{\mathsf{SRW}}(x,y)}{\mathsf{G}^{\mathsf{URW}}(x,y)}?$ Does it exist?
 For graphs $G$ on which the simple random walk is transient, results comparing the Green's functions $\mathsf{G}^{\mathsf{SRW}}(x,y)$ and $\mathsf{G}^{\mathsf{URW}}(x,y)$ for the simple random walk and the random rotor walk are given in \cite{swee-hong1}; see also \cite{swee-hong2}.

 \textbf{Questions on Abelian and divisible sandpiles.} The proof of stabilization of sandpiles relies mostly on the fact that for all $A>0$, $\liminf_n \mathbb{P}(|N_n-\E[N_n]|>A)>0$.
-If we consider the distribution of $\sigma(x)$, for $x\in\SG$, to lie in the domain of attraction of a stable law with index strictly greater than one, it might be interesting to adapt the proof with a stable law in place of the normal distribution, and with eventually weaker conditions than the finiteness of the variance.
+If we consider the distribution of $\sigma(x)$, for $x\in\SG$, to lie in the domain of attraction of a stable law with index strictly greater than one, one can adapt the proof of Theorem \ref{thm:iid-sandpile} and of the Lemma \ref{lem1} with a stable law in place of the normal distribution, and with weaker conditions than the finiteness of the variance, but the argument might become pretty technical.
 What about i.i.d.~sandpiles $\sigma$ on $\SG$ with $\E[\sigma(o)]=3$ and $\mathsf{Var}[\sigma(o)]=\infty$?
 Do they explode almost surely?
-Similarly, what con one say about i.i.d.~divisible sandpiles on $\SG$ with $\E[\sigma(o)]=1$ and $\mathsf{Var}[\sigma(o)]=\infty$?
+Similarly, what can one say about i.i.d.~divisible sandpiles on $\SG$ with $\E[\sigma(o)]=1$ and $\mathsf{Var}[\sigma(o)]=\infty$?

-\paragraph{Acknowledgements.} The research of both authors is supported by the Austrian Science Fund (FWF): P 34129